Stella Creasy: Early life and career

 Creasy was deputy director of the Involve think tank and worked as a researcher and speech writer for various Labour government ministers, including Douglas Alexander, Charles Clarke and Ross Cranston.
 She then became head of public affairs at the Scout Association.
-In 2006, having already started work as a parliamentary researcher, she completed her thesis, receiving a doctorate in Social Psychology from the London School of Economics.
+In 2006, having already started work as a parliamentary researcher, she completed her thesis, receiving a doctorate in Social Psychology from LSE.
 Creasy received a Titmuss Prize in 2005 for her thesis.

-Political career

-Elected as a councillor in Waltham Forest in 2002, Creasy served as the borough's deputy mayor and later mayor from 2002 until 2003 and for four months in 2010 prior to her election to the House of Commons.
-After the retirement of Labour MP, Neil Gerrard, Creasy was selected from an all-female shortlist as the party's candidate for Walthamstow, and was elected to Parliament at the 2010 general election.
-She supported David Miliband's bid for the Labour Party leadership in 2010.
+Elected as a councillor in Waltham Forest in 2002, Creasy served as the borough's deputy mayor and later mayor from 2002 until 2003 and for four months in 2010.